HirboSH/Easy-Admin-Applications/README.md

 ## Introduction

 An add-on that allows easier submission of applications to  be one of the server's Admin, built into the game.
 All the answers stored at your own DB.
+[Discord bot included, the bot gives you the option to manage the applications easily];

 ## Installation